Treats or prevents osteoporosis (weak bones).

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a dental problem, kidney disease, or other diseases that may affect your kidneys, such as diabetes, high blood pressure, or heart disease.
-Tell your doctor if you have trouble absorbing minerals in your stomach (malabsorption syndrome).
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease or other diseases that may affect your kidneys, such as diabetes, high blood pressure, or heart disease.
+Tell your doctor if you have a mineral or vitamin deficiency or imbalance or trouble absorbing minerals in your stomach (malabsorption syndrome).

 Possible Side Effects While Using This Medicine: